 There are different categories of verbs in German.
 One of the rarer forms is verbs with the ending “-ieren”.
-After reading this article, you will know how these verbs behave and how you can use them correctly.
+After reading this article, you will know how these verbs behave and how to use them correctly.

 German verbs with “-ieren”